Skys-Development/Website-Template/README.md

-Here’s the updated version without mentions of Raeleen:

----

 **Welcome to my personal website!** This is where I share my journey, passions, and where you can connect with me on all my social platforms.

 ## About Me